torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-queryctrl.rst

       - n/a
       - A struct :c:type:`v4l2_area`, containing the width and the height of a rectangular area.
 Units depend on the use case.
+    * - ``V4L2_CTRL_TYPE_RECT``
+      - n/a
+      - n/a
+      - n/a
+      - A struct :c:type:`v4l2_rect`, containing a rectangle described by the position of its top-left corner, the width and the height.
+Units depend on the use case.
     * - ``V4L2_CTRL_TYPE_H264_SPS``
       - n/a
       - n/a